 Intelsat CA recognizes an asset for the costs to obtain Supplemental Type Certificates and Line Fit Certificates, which is a regulatory requirement that must be satisfied prior to installation of equipment on the aircraft and remains an operational requirement throughout the duration of the contract.
 For the valuation of these intangible assets, we employed the replacement cost method, a variation of the cost approach to valuation.
 This method refers to estimating value equaling an amount that an entity would have to pay to replace an asset at the present time, according to its current worth.
-In the application of these assets included historical costs, estimated replacement costs, remaining useful life, estimates of functional and economic obsolescence, reasonable profit mark-up and the required rate of return.
+In the application of this method, we also considered developer's profit and entrepreneurial incentive.
+The key assumptions used to estimate the fair value of these assets included historical costs, estimated replacement costs, remaining useful life, estimates of functional and economic obsolescence, reasonable profit mark-up and the required rate of return.